Do you like our material?

 Leave your email below to receive our newsletters

-The Government of West Kotawaringin is committed to promoting sustainable oil palm management through a jurisdictional approach.
+The Government of Kotawaringin Barat is committed to promoting sustainable oil palm management through a jurisdictional approach.
 The jurisdictional approach is the application of sustainability principles and criteria – which have been implemented at the plantation management unit level, to the jurisdiction level or government administrative area level, such as provinces and districts.

 One of the principles of sustainability is to protect and preserve high conservation value (HCV) areas.
 At the plantation level, it is necessary to identify the location and extent of these HCV areas, plan their management, and carry out periodic monitoring to minimize the negative impacts of each production activity such as logging, plantation, and agriculture.
 At the jurisdictional level, the process that was previously implemented at the plantation level is then shifted to the district level.
 HCV identification also needs to be carried out at the district level.
 Areas that are identified as HCVs must be managed through laws and regulations such as Regional Spatial Plans and Regional Medium-Term Development Plans.